-Rewinding a couple of days, in spite of my hot irritation of wrongly assuming we wouldn’t need our heated clothing by late March in the southern states, a sudden need to shiver settled in my flesh.
-The bracing air probed my riding gear with such icy fingers, I couldn’t help shivering shortly into the 75-mile motorcycle ride from Page in northern Arizona to Kanab, just north of the state line into Utah.
+Rewinding a couple of days, in spite of my hot irritation of wrongly assuming we wouldn’t need our heated clothing in late March, a sudden need to shiver settled in my flesh.
+The bracing air probed my riding gear with such icy fingers, I couldn’t help shivering shortly into the 75-mile motorcycle ride from Page to Kanab.
 Riding the last ten was no easy task with fingers beginning to stiffen like clubs from the cold.

 The town’s welcome sign ‘Abra Kanabra’ manifested itself the moment we rocked up.
-“Hi, how are you?” a young waiter enquired with jovial eyes, replenishing the cafe’s outdoor dog bowls with fresh water.
+“Hi, how are you?” a young waiter enquired with jovial eyes, replenishing The Rocking V Café’s outdoor dog bowls with fresh water.
 “COLD.
 I need coffee,” was my abrupt response.
 “Hey sure, we’ve got plenty of that—come right in and I’ll get you some.”
 Oh, that was nice, his respect quotient had gone suborbital when I’d shown him not a smidgeon of friendliness.
 Five cups later, racking shivers had ceased to possess me and came only at sporadic intervals.

 Offering to guide us to the Wave—let’s call the waiter ‘Jonny Hot’ to maintain anonymity—there was something the way he responded that waved a green flag in my mind.
-We’d known this guy a couple of hours at most but I was already comfortable to latch onto him, like a barnacle to a mangrove root.
+We’d known this guy a few hours but I was already comfortable to latch onto him, like a barnacle to a mangrove root.
 His quiet demeanour oozed reliability and trustworthiness.
 And Jason being classic Jason, wanted to reach the Wave before the sun’s first smile.
-Namely getting up at stupid o’clock and trekking hard for some steep, sandy miles up and down and over slick rock in the head torch beam, illuminating a smattering of snow.
+Namely getting up at stupid o’clock and trekking hard for some steep, sandy miles up and down and over slick rock in the headtorch beam illuminating a smattering of snow.
 There was enough common sense from experience in me to know how outlandish rising from the dead of night would feel—I often wonder if I’m a Dolly Mixture short of a quarter.

 Situated on the Colorado Plateau, the Wave is a series of sandstone buttes, which sit at the bottom of Utah’s Grand Staircase, Escalante National Monument and the upper section of Arizona’s Paria Canyon—part of the Vermillion Cliffs Wilderness area.
 Scores of travellers gravitate from all over the globe with an unyielding desire of experiencing the Wave.
-Although ascertaining a permit is on a par to winning a Willy Wonka ticket.
-We just happened to get monumentally lucky.
+Although ascertaining a permit is on a par to winning a Willy Wonka ticket; we just happened to get lucky.

 Subjected to an intense blizzard en route, I prayed hard in Jonny Hot’s clapped out old truck that the dirt road would stay passable and free of destructive precipitation.
 Voluptuously muddy in the pouring rain, we’d been told under no uncertain terms to ride our motorcycles there in the wet: southern Utah’s mud reaches claggy heights with which no other region can remotely compete.